tooky/tooky.co.uk/source/drafts/connascence-and-inverting-dependencies.html.markdown

 ---

-Recently [Andre Bernardes][andre] [wrote about inverting dependencies][inverting] and a refactoring in the [Ruby Object Mapper][rom] code base that applied this principle.
+Recently [Andre Bernardes][andre] [wrote about inverting dependencies][inverting] and a refactoring that he made in the [Ruby Object Mapper][rom] codebase.

 It's a great article and if you haven't read it yet it won't take you long.
-I can wait.
+Go on, I can wait.

-The original code isn't just a great example of code that violates the [Dependency Inversion Principle].
+The original code though, doesn't just provide a great example of code that violates the [Dependency Inversion Principle][DIP].
 Let's take a closer look and see what else we can find.

 ```ruby
 class Adapter